Ashutosh-Ranjan310106/Logic_Loopers_Bus_Route/README.txt

 2) Comprehensive Ticket Management: The system effectively manages both online and offline tickets, allowing for clear tracking of ticket sales and validity

-3) Staff Management: Detailed information about staff roles (drivers and conductors) allows for efficient resource management within the transportation system.

-4) Dynamic Route Management: The database facilitates dynamic handling of routes and stops, enabling real-time updates to schedules and routes.
+3) Dynamic Route Management: The database facilitates dynamic handling of routes and stops, enabling real-time updates to schedules and routes.

-5) Reporting and Analysis: The structure allows for the generation of various reports, such as ticket sales, staff assignments, and bus schedules, aiding decision-making processes.
+4) Reporting and Analysis: The structure allows for the generation of various reports, such as ticket sales, staff assignments, and bus schedules, aiding decision-making processes.

-6) User Management: Detailed user records help in tracking customer demographics and preferences, which can inform marketing and operational strategies.
+5) User Management: Detailed user records help in tracking customer demographics and preferences, which can inform marketing and operational strategies.

-7) Employee Management: employee records with there level of access to database and who can do what in database
+6) Employee Management: employee records with there level of access to database and who can do what in database

 Tables & their relations